aydinsimsek/Audio-Recorder-and-Player/README.md

 MCP 4725 DAC module is operated using I2C Serial Communication Protocol.

 Push buttons on the TM4C123 microcontroller is used for initiating recording and playing.

-Also, RGB LEDs indicate the operation status.
+RGB LEDs indicate the operation status.